itayYaakov/FlightControllerAndroid/README.md

  - FlightGear Simulator:
    - Version 2020.3.x Download [here](https://www.flightgear.org/download/)
    - Version 2019.1.2 Download [here](https://sourceforge.net/projects/flightgear/files/release-2019.1/)
- - TO run the application we recommend installing android studio and clonning the code from this repository.
+ - To run the application we recommend installing android studio and clonning the code from this repository.

-In order to run our app and connect to the simulator you will need to paste this setting into your flightGear simulator setting tab:
+You will need to paste this setting into your flightGear simulator setting tab:
+--telnet=socket,in,10,127.0.0.1,5678,tcp
---telnet=socket,in,10,127.0.0.1,6400,tcp (6400 is just an option for the port number, choose any port available on your machine).
+(5678 is just an option for the port number, choose any port available on your machine).

 ![alt text](https://github.com/yana-sidnich/pictures/blob/main/pic1.png)